 Director Rafal Zielinski’s “Spellcaster” is so damn good, I want to hug it, and love it, and cuddle it to pieces.
 An unabashed childhood favorite, “Spellcaster” originally began life in my household as a VHS purchase from a closing video store in our neighborhood.
-Soon enough my brother and I enjoyed it so much it became a VHS on constant rotation whenever we wanted to have a blast with a goofy eighties horror film.
+Soon enough my brother and I enjoyed it so much it became a favorite on VHS, on constant rotation whenever we wanted to have a blast with a goofy eighties horror film.
 And rest assured, “Spellcaster” is about as goofy an eighties horror film as it gets.

 But damned if it isn’t a fun horror film with some wacky supernatural elements.
 “Spellcaster” is essentially like a gory, exploitative version of “Willy Wonka.”
 Fans of a pop star are given a chance to visit her and be apart of the filming of her latest music video, all of which is set in an ancient castle.
 The fans also get a chance to be rich by hunting treasure said to be hidden within the castle.
 Of course, there is an evil presence within the castle that is not only watching the group, but using their own weaknesses against them to ensure horrible deaths.
 Like “Willy Wonka,” all of the visitors represent some form of sin or flaw that becomes their undoing in the end.
 One visitor can barely go a second without looking at herself in the mirror, a tubby visitor is absolutely addicted to food, and it goes on with predictable but entertaining results and punishments.